 I was taught how to roast potatoes perfectly when I worked in a pub kitchen in London many moons ago.
 We used to make crispy golden roast potatoes to serve with drinks at the bar.
 The head cook who I worked under knew what she was talking about, and I have been making potatoes like this ever since.

-One part where there seems to be some discrepancy is whether to heat the oil / fat up before you add the potatoes or not.
+One part where there seems to be some discrepancy is whether to heat the oil/fat up before you add the potatoes or not.
 In London we never did.
-In some recipes the potatoes get dusted in flour before being roasted and in others garlic and other bits were added.
+In some recipes, the potatoes get dusted in flour before being roasted and in others, garlic and other bits are added.

 I had also read about adding vinegar to the water when you par-boil the potatoes, something to do with preventing them potato from falling apart if you over-boiled it – so I used the juice of half a lemon instead, just to give it the mildest zing, although you don’t taste it specifically.

-On the potato front, we in South Africa don’t get terribly many varieties like you do in the USA or the UK.
-Maris Piper are excellent for roasting (and making crispy chips).
-I like to use the Woolworths Mediterranean potatoes because they have a fabulous taste, but use the best that you can find that are suitable for roasting.
+On the potato front, we in South Africa don’t get terribly many varieties as you do in the USA or the UK.
+Maris Piper is excellent for roasting (and making crispy chips).
+I like to use Woolworths Mediterranean potatoes because they have a fabulous taste, but use the best that you can find that are suitable for roasting.